lava-nc/lava-docs/dl.rst

 Lava-DL provides an improved version of
-`SLAYER <https://github.com/bamsumit/slayerPytorch>`__ for direct training of deep event based networks and a new ANN-SNN accelerated training approach called `Bootstrap:TODO <link_here>`__ to mitigate high latency issue of conventional ANN-SNN methods for training Deep
+`SLAYER <https://github.com/bamsumit/slayerPytorch>`__ for direct training of deep event based networks and a new ANN-SNN accelerated training approach called `Bootstrap <lava-lib-dl/bootstrap/bootstrap.html>`__ to mitigate high latency issue of conventional ANN-SNN methods for training Deep
 Event-Based Networks.

 The lava-dl training libraries are independent of the core lava library since Lava Processes cannot be trained directly at this point.
 Instead, lava-dl is first used to train the model which can then be converted to a network of Lava processes using the netx library using platform independent hdf5 network description.